Skip to main content

 }

-Flex-wrap gives us more control over our flex items, and it prevents a slip in the content, it creates an "invisible grid."
+flex-wrap gives you more control over flex items.
+It prevents content from slipping and creates an “invisible grid.”

-Flex-direction orders the containers vertically or horizontally (reverse also) only by a single line of code, order to swap the element.
+flex-direction orders containers vertically or horizontally (reverse too) with a single line of code. order swaps elements.

-Flex defines the width of individual items in a container.
-It defines with numbers that scale the size to other elements.
+flex defines the width of individual items in a container.
+It uses numbers that scale the size relative to other elements.

-The grid system also helps with the layout and positioning of our content.
-Unsurprisingly it creates a hypothetical grid on our webpage so that we can place our content into this transparent container.
-Think of this as having a table in the background.
+The grid system also helps with layout and positioning.
+It creates a hypothetical grid on your webpage so you can place content into transparent containers.
+Think of it as having an invisible table in the background.

 p {